 - Shred sweet potato.

 - (If cooking in batches, use 2 tablespoons of oil per batch.)
-Add 2 tablespoons oil to a hot, large, heavy skillet (ideally cast iron).
+Add 2 tablespoons oil to a hot, large, heavy skillet (ideally cast iron) over medium heat.
 Add shredded sweet potato in mounds.
 Flatten each mound with the back of a spatula, giving each hash brown some room.
 Cook without moving 4 to 5 minutes (reduce heat slightly if they start to burn).
 Carefully flip each with a thin metal spatula, flatten again and cook 4 to 5 minutes more until edges are crisp and center is tender.
 Season to taste with salt and serve or transfer to baking sheet in oven if cooking in batches.

 - You may need to cook these hash browns in 2 batches, depending on the size of your skillet.
 If so, use 2 tablespoons of oil per batch.